openedx/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 **CRUD** - Create, Read, Update, Delete.
 Same as CUD but with the *Read* operation added.

-**Data Best Practices** - These practices are designed to help teams create rich and efficient data models within the OpenedX ecosystem.
+**Data Best Practices** - These practices are designed to help teams create rich and efficient data models within the Open edX ecosystem.
 They are not standards but guidelines to help teams think about how to store data.

 **Data Dimension** - A Data Dimension is a set of data attributes pertaining